-- (2) The expenses of this offering payable by us are estimated to be approximately \$600,000.
-If the underwriters exercise their overallotment option in full, the offering expenses borne by our common stockholders (as a percentage of the offering price) will be approximately 0.57%. - (3) The expenses of administering our dividend reinvestment plan are included in operating expenses. - (4) Our "management fees" are made up of our base management fee and the incentive fees payable under our investment advisory agreement.
-The base management fee portion of our "management fees" reflected in the table above is 2.22%, which is calculated based on our net assets (rather than our gross assets).
-Our base management fee under the investment advisory agreement is based on our gross assets, which includes borrowings for investment purposes.
+- (2) The expenses of this offering payable by us are estimated to be approximately \$500,000. - (3) The expenses of administering our dividend reinvestment plan are included in operating expenses.
+See "Dividend Reinvestment Plan" in the accompanying prospectus. - (4) Our "management fees" are made up of our base management fee and the incentive fees payable under our investment advisory agreement.
+The base management fee portion of our "management fees" reflected in the table above is 2.26%, which is calculated based on our net assets (rather than our gross assets).
+Our base management fee under the investment advisory agreement with our investment adviser is based on our gross assets, which includes borrowings for investment purposes.
 Our investment adviser permanently waived the portion of the base management fee attributable to cash and cash equivalents as of the end of each quarter beginning March 31, 2010.
 As a result, our base management fee payable from and after such fiscal quarter will be calculated at an annual rate of 2% of our gross assets, including any investments made with borrowings, but excluding any cash and cash equivalents as of the end of each quarter.
 See "Investment Advisory Agreement Overview of Our Investment Adviser Management Fee" in the accompanying prospectus.

-The incentive fee portion of our "management fees" is 2.15%.
-This calculation assumes that annual incentive fees earned by our investment adviser remain consistent with the incentive fees earned by our investment adviser during the quarter ended March 31, 2010.
+The incentive fee portion of our "management fees" is 1.83%.
+This calculation assumes that annual incentive fees earned by our investment adviser remain consistent with the incentive fees earned by our investment adviser during the quarter ended September 30, 2010, which totaled \$2.9 million.
 The incentive fee consists of two parts.
-The first part, which is payable quarterly in arrears, will equal 20% of the excess, if any, of our "Pre-Incentive Fee Net Investment Income" that exceeds a 2% quarterly (8% annualized) hurdle rate, subject to a "catch up" provision measured at the end of each fiscal quarter.
-The first part of the incentive fee will be computed and paid on income that may include interest that is accrued but not yet received in cash.
+The first part, which is payable quarterly in arrears, is equal to 20% of the excess, if any, of our "Pre-Incentive Fee Net Investment Income" that exceeds a 2% quarterly (8% annualized) hurdle rate, subject to a "catch up" provision measured at the end of each fiscal quarter.
+The first part of the incentive fee is computed and paid on income that may include interest that is accrued but not yet received in cash.
 The operation of the first part of the incentive fee for each quarter is as follows:

-- no incentive fee is payable to the investment adviser in any fiscal quarter in which our Pre-Incentive Fee Net Investment Income does not exceed the hurdle rate of 2% (the "preferred return" or "hurdle"). - 100% of our Pre-Incentive Fee Net Investment Income with respect to that portion of such Pre-Incentive Fee Net Investment Income, if any, that exceeds the hurdle rate but is less than or equal to 2.5% in any fiscal quarter (10% annualized) is payable to the investment adviser.
+- no incentive fee is payable to the investment adviser in any fiscal quarter in which our Pre-Incentive Fee Net Investment Income does not exceed the hurdle rate of 2% (the "preferred return" or "hurdle"); - 100% of our Pre-Incentive Fee Net Investment Income with respect to that portion of such Pre-Incentive Fee Net Investment Income, if any, that exceeds the hurdle rate but is less than or equal to 2.5% in any fiscal quarter (10% annualized) is payable to the investment adviser.
 We refer to this portion of our Pre-Incentive Fee Net Investment Income (which exceeds the hurdle rate but is less than or equal to 2.5%) as the "catch-up."
-The "catch-up" provision is intended to provide our investment adviser with an incentive fee of 20% on all of our Pre-Incentive Fee Net Investment Income as if a hurdle rate did not apply when our Pre-Incentive Fee Net Investment Income exceeds 2.5% in any fiscal quarter; and

-• 20% of the amount of our Pre-Incentive Fee Net Investment Income, if any, that exceeds 2.5% in any fiscal quarter (10% annualized) is payable to the investment adviser (once the hurdle is reached and the catch-up is achieved, 20% of all Pre-Incentive Fee Net Investment Income thereafter is allocated to the investment adviser).
+The "catch-up" provision is intended to provide our investment adviser with an incentive fee of 20% on all of our Pre-Incentive Fee Net Investment Income as if a hurdle rate did not apply when our PreIncentive Fee Net Investment Income exceeds 2.5% in any fiscal quarter; and - 20% of the amount of our Pre-Incentive Fee Net Investment Income, if any, that exceeds 2.5% in any fiscal quarter (10% annualized) is payable to the investment adviser (once the hurdle is reached and the catch-up is achieved, 20% of all Pre-Incentive Fee Net Investment Income thereafter is allocated to the investment adviser).